What Is a Lead in CRM? From First Contact to Qualified Opportunity

 CEO & SAP CX Architect, Spadoom AG

 Someone visits your booth at a trade fair.
-Another person fills out a demo request on your website.
-A third calls to ask about pricing.
-In CRM terms, all three are leads — people who’ve shown initial interest but haven’t been qualified yet.
+Someone else fills out a demo form on your website.
+A third person calls and asks about pricing.
+In CRM terms, all three are leads.
+People who’ve shown some interest but haven’t been qualified yet.

 What’s the Difference Between a Lead, a Prospect, and an Opportunity?

-A lead is any individual or organisation that has shown initial interest in your product or service but hasn’t been assessed yet.
-They filled out a form, dropped a business card, or called to ask about pricing.
+A lead is anyone who’s shown initial interest in what you sell but hasn’t been assessed yet.
+They filled out a form, dropped a business card at your booth, called to ask about pricing.
 You know they exist.
-You don’t yet know if they’re a fit.
+You don’t know if they’re a fit.

-A prospect is a lead that has been evaluated and meets your qualification criteria — right company size, right industry, right budget range, right decision-making authority.
-They’re worth investing sales time in.
+A prospect is a lead you’ve evaluated and it checks the boxes.
+Right company size, right industry, budget looks realistic, they have decision-making authority.
+Worth investing sales time in.

-An opportunity is a qualified prospect where a specific deal is taking shape — defined scope, identified budget, clear timeline, engaged stakeholders.
-This is what your sales pipeline tracks.
+An opportunity is a prospect where a specific deal is taking shape.
+Defined scope, identified budget, clear timeline, stakeholders engaged.
+This is what your pipeline actually tracks.

 Why does this matter?
-Because treating every lead as an opportunity wastes sales time.
-And treating every opportunity as “just a lead” means deals die from inattention.
-The CRM’s job is to move people through these stages efficiently — capturing interest, qualifying fit, and focusing sales effort where it has the highest chance of closing.
+Because treating every lead like an opportunity wastes your reps’ time.
+And treating every opportunity like “just a lead” means real deals die from inattention.
+The CRM’s job is to move people through these stages efficiently: capture interest, qualify fit, focus effort where it has the best shot of closing.
+Get this right and everything downstream gets easier.

 How Do Leads Enter a CRM System?

-B2B buyers spend only 17% of their total buying time in direct contact with potential vendors (Gartner, 2024).
-Most of their research happens before your sales team even knows they exist.
-Lead capture is about catching them at the moment they reveal interest.
+B2B buyers spend only 17% of their total buying time talking to potential vendors (Gartner, 2024).
+Most of the research happens before your sales team even knows they exist.
+So lead capture is about catching them at the moment they reveal interest.

 Online channels: